jkvastad/Minimal-Unity-Netcode-Project/README.md

+TODO: add release distributable
 # Minimal Unity Netcode Project
 A minimal project for testing multiplayer connection over IP with Unity's Netcode for GameObjects.

-This project's intended audience is people who want to get started with multiplayer in Unity.
+The intended audience for Minimal Unity Netcode Project (MUNP) is people who want to get started with multiplayer in Unity.
 When starting out, there are a lot of problems which can arise when following the [official Netcode tutorials](https://docs-multiplayer.unity3d.com/netcode/current/about/).
 The purpose of this project is to minimize the number of things which can go wrong, while still being able to test the basic use cases of online multiplayer connections.
 That is, before we can start iterating actual multiplayer gameplay, we have to connect clients and hosts over WAN and LAN.

 ## Connecting over IP
 ![one does not simply connect over ip](https://github.com/jkvastad/Minimal-Unity-Netcode-Project/assets/9295196/7f7f6cb1-ef0b-41cc-930b-ab5cccf9ceed)